-Amounts recoverable under reinsurance agreements, which totaled \$3,265,750 and \$3,536,238 as of December 31, 2023 and 2022, respectively, include ceded reserves, paid and unpaid claims, and certain other amounts.
+Amounts recoverable under reinsurance agreements, which totaled \$7,568,489 and \$3,265,750 as of December 31, 2024 and 2023, respectively, include ceded reserves, paid and unpaid claims, and certain other amounts.
 The entity estimates expected credit losses of reinsurance recoverables based on the credit risk of the reinsurer and based on whether assets are held in a trust collateralizing the assets.
 Credit losses are charged to benefits and claims expense.
-The allowance for credit losses reduces the carrying amount of the reinsurance recoverable asset to the net amount expected to be collected from the reinsurer which was \$3,263,681 for 2023.
+The allowance for credit losses reduces the carrying amount of the reinsurance recoverable asset to the net amount expected to be collected from the reinsurer which was \$7,566,590 and \$3,263,681 for 2024 and 2023, respectively.

-Reinsurance premiums ceded and reinsurance recoveries on benefits and claims incurred are deducted from the respective income and expense accounts on the Consolidated Statements of Operations.
+Reinsurance premiums ceded and reinsurance recoveries on benefits and claims incurred are deducted from the respective income and expense accounts on the Consolidated Statements of Income.
 Assets and liabilities related to reinsurance ceded are reported on a gross basis.

-The Company enters into reinsurance agreements with various insurance subsidiaries.
+The Company enters into reinsurance agreements with various insurance subsidiaries, SYRE (a sister affiliate effective July 1, 2024), and external reinsurers.
 All intercompany transactions and balances have been eliminated in consolidation.